tomklaus/Torba/DEPLOYMENT.md

 1. Create a new project on Railway
 2. Connect your GitHub repository or push your code directly
+3. The DATABASE_URL environment variable should be automatically set by Railway when you attach a PostgreSQL database to your project
-3. Add the environment variable in the Railway dashboard:
+4. If needed, you can manually set it in the Railway dashboard:
    - Go to your project settings
    - Under "Variables", add a new variable:
      - Key: `DATABASE_URL`
-     - Value: `postgresql://postgres:UnbxoeJlIoaxpwAGYTcvVBfrQEROzOQN@centerbeam.proxy.rlwy.net:32328/railway`
+     - Value: The connection string provided by Railway (should be available in your Railway dashboard under the PostgreSQL database settings)
-4. Deploy the application
+5. Deploy the application

 ## Environment Variables